How Much Do Foundations Cost?

 Your local council may have a list of reliable and reputable waste removal service providers available in your area.

-The average demolition expert will likely charge in the region of £500 - £2000 to remove foundations but will include the cost of labour, materials and waste removal in their costings.
+While the average demolition expert will likely charge in the region of £500 to £2,000 to remove foundations, they will include the cost of labour, materials and waste removal in their costings.

 FAQs